A new option for working with your emotions!

 4. The problem of quantity (not realizing that it is completely normal for emotions to arise in pairs, groups, and clusters)

-Last week, we looked at the problem of valencing.
-This week, in this excerpt from my new book The Art of Empathy (Sounds True, October 2013), let’s look at the problem of having only two (often unhelpful) options available to you when you need to work with your emotions.
+In this excerpt from my new book The Art of Empathy, let’s look at the problem of having only two (often unhelpful) options available to you when you need to work with your emotions.

 Expression, repression, and channeling

 When an emotion arises and requires an action, many of us fall into a simple binary world where we can only express the emotion outwardly or repress it inwardly.
 It’s as if we have an on/off switch with no middle ground.
 This situation is almost a form of valencing in itself, in that we’re given two simple-minded choices that actually obscure our intelligence and reduce our options when emotions arise.
-And of course, this in turn reduces our Emotion Regulation skills (see the Six Essential Aspects of Empathy) and our empathic awareness.
+And of course, this in turn reduces our Emotion Regulation skills and our empathic awareness.

 In many instances, expression and repression are good choices.
 If you’re happy, sometimes it’s awesome to express it – yay!
 But sometimes, it’s a really good idea to repress your happiness if it’s not shared (say, when you’re happy that you didn’t get picked for a team at work, but you don’t want to offend everyone).
 Expression and repression aren’t problems in and of themselves.
 They’re fine in many instances; they’re only problems when they’re the only choices you have.